May 11, 2026

 Writing, Writing and Writing!

 After almost forty days of reading, writing, editing and brainstorming, I finished the first draft that I am planning to publish, hopefully as soon as possible.
-After finishing the first draft it is always a good idea to have someone review it and put in theirs insights, this will make your writing a solid work.
+After finishing the first draft, it is always a good idea to have someone review it and put in their insights; this will make your writing solid.
 Currently, I am in the same situation.
-It is academic life, It can be demanding but I still like it.
+It is academic life; it can be demanding, but I still like it.

 As a Kurdish ethnic, I had to learn Farsi as my second language since my education was forced to be in Persian with no option to study in my mother tongue; therefore, English is actually my fourth language because I learned Azeri at a very young age before even learning English.
 I am somehow lucky that I can say I am a polyglot!
 Aren't I?